xrdocs-migration/cnbng/_tutorials/cnbng-control-plane-openshift-deployment-guide.md

     **Note**: To login to Grafana use Username as "admin" and Password which you configured for CEE Ops Center login.
     {: .notice--info}

+This completes the deployment of cnBNG CP in Redhat Openshift Container Platform (OCP).

+**Acknowledgements**
+Many thanks to Madhu for his contributions.